-2) Zeus: Zeus is a well-known botnet that made a big came back (after a takedown in 2012) with a new variant in 2013 [17].
+2) Zeus: Zeus is a well-known botnet that made a big came back (after a takedown in 2012) with a new variant in 2013 [18].
 This botnet has been collecting banking data by using man-in-the-browser keystroke logging and form grabbing but can be configured for any type of identity theft attack.
-There are the ZeusTracker site [18] and the DNS-BH site [19] actively monitoring the Zeus botnet.
-These are the sites from where we downloaded the C&C domain name lists that employed to generate the representative traffic for Zeus botnet.
-Moreover, Snort and NETRESEC have traffic files of this botnet that we also utilized in this work.
+There are the ZeusTracker site [19] and the DNS-BH site [20] actively monitoring the Zeus botnet.
+These are the sites from where we downloaded the C&C domain name lists that were employed to generate the representative traffic for Zeus botnet.
+Moreover, Snort and NETRESEC have traffic files of this botnet that we also utilized in this paper.

-3) Citadel: Citadel botnet is the improved version of Zeus where the Zeus bugs are fixed and it is adapted to the newest security platforms [20].
-It is believed that Citadel stole more than \$500 million and infected more than 5 million PCs in different countries.
-In June 2013, Microsoft and FBI took down almost 90% of the Citadel botnet based on a court order in an operation.
-Yet, there are news of Citadel making a bold comeback [21].
+3) Citadel: Citadel botnet is the improved version of Zeus, where the Zeus bugs are fixed, and it is adapted to the newest security platforms [21].
+It is believed that Citadel stole more than \$500 million and infected more than 5 million personal computers in different countries.
+In June 2013, Microsoft and the U.S. Federal Bureau of Investigation took down almost 90% of the Citadel botnet based on a court order in an operation.
+However, there are news of Citadel making a bold comeback [22].
 We obtained the Citadel C&C domain name lists from the Citadel botnet section of the ZeusTracker and DNS-BH web sites.
-In addition, a captured traffic files from NETRESEC is also employed in this work.
+In addition, captured traffic files from NETRESEC are also employed in this paper.

-4) Conficker: Speculations about Conficker's purpose ranges from DDoS attacks or using distributed computing resources to stealing banking credentials.
+4) Conficker: Speculations about Conficker's purpose range from DDoS attacks or using distributed computing resources to stealing banking credentials.
 In 2009 and 2010, Conficker botnet was listed in Damballa top 10 botnets of the year.
-As of 2013, it is reported [22] that Conficker botnet has infected many medical devices.
-The Conficker C&C domain name lists published by Bonn university [23] and DNS-BH [19] websites are employed in this work.
+As of 2013, it is reported [23] that Conficker botnet has infected many medical devices.
+The Conficker C&C domain name lists published by the University of Bonn [24] and DNS-BH [20] web sites are employed in this paper.
 5) Cutwail: Pushdo trojan is originally used to distribute other malwares such as Zeus.
-It comes with its own spam module, known as Cutwail which is responsible for a large portion of the world's daily spam traffic.
-In 2013, this botnet evolved using domain generation algorithms (DGA) and become more resilient to takedown attempts [24].
-Some variants of Pushdo utilize HTTP on top of SSL/TLS protocol for C&C communication [25].
-Captured traffic available at NETRESEC is used in this work.
+It comes with its own spam module, known as Cutwail, which is responsible for a large portion of the world's daily spam traffic.
+In 2013, this botnet evolved using domain generation algorithms (DGAs) and became more resilient to takedown attempts [25].
+Some variants of Pushdo utilize HTTP on top of the Secure Sockets Layer/Transport Layer Security protocol for C&C communication [26].
+Captured traffic available at NETRESEC is used in this paper.

-6) Kelihos: Kelihos is mainly involved in DDoS attacks and email Spam attacks.
+6) Kelihos: Kelihos is mainly involved in DDoS attacks and email spam attacks.
 Capabilities of stealing Bitcoin wallets and spreading malicious links over social network sites such as Facebook were added to its latest versions.
 This botnet is first discovered in December 2010 and sent billions of spam messages in one day.
-Since then, three versions of Kelihos has been detected.
-The first two versions use well-formed HTTP while the latest version employs a HTTP-based P2P topology along with the Fast-Flux method [26].
-NETRESEC provides a Kelihos botnet captured traffic file which is utilized in this work.
+Since then, three versions of Kelihos have been detected.
+The first two versions use well-formed HTTP, whereas the latest version employs an HTTP-based P2P topology along with the fast-flux method [27].
+NETRESEC provides a Kelihos botnet captured traffic file, which is utilized in this paper.